bcb-unl/run_dbcan_new/docs/source/user_guide/CAZyme_annotation.rst

      - Analysis mode: ``prok`` (prokaryote), ``meta`` (metagenome), or ``protein`` (protein sequences)
    * - ``--methods``
      - Optional: Specify tools to use (``diamond``, ``hmm``, and/or ``dbCANsub``, default is ``all``)
-     - usage: ``--methods diamond --methods hmm --methods dbCANsub`` for multiple methods or just choose one/two.
+       Usage: ``--methods diamond --methods hmm --methods dbCANsub`` for multiple methods or just choose one/two.

 Usage Examples
 ---------------